 NCAA ZONE QUALIFYING PROCEDURES

 There are five zone meets spread across the country that allow divers to qualify for the NCAA Championships.
-Based on performances at the previous NCAAs each zone earns a set number of qualifying spots.
+Each zone earns a certain number of qualifying spots in each event, based on how that zone performed at NCAAs last year.

 Take a look at the qualifying spots for each zone and each event: